hackpgh/DINGUS/README.md

 ## Endpoints

 -   `/`: Update Configuration web UI.
 Server reboot required for changes to take effect.
--   `/api/doorCache`: Returns all RFID tags for door access.
+-   `/webhooks`: Wild Apricot webhooks endpoint.
--   `/api/machineCache?machineName=<urlencoded-machine-name>`: Returns RFID tags for a specified machine.
+-   `/registerDevice`: Process registration requests from ESP controllers on the network.

 ## Contributing

-Contributions to improve the RFID Backend Server are welcome.
+Contributions to improve the DINGUS project are welcome.
 Please follow the [standard pull request process](CONTRIBUTING.md) for your contributions.

 ## License